rmpaltanwale/o2c-odoo16-project/README.md

 ## Implementation

 The implementation will be carried out with an Order 2 Cash process.
 The order to cash (O2C) process is the entire business workflow from the moment a customer places an order to when the company receives and records the final payment.
+The following modules/apps are used:

 ## Process